-This type of research design draws a conclusion by comparing subjects against a control group, in cases where the researcher has no control over the experiment.
+Observational research design draws a conclusion by comparing subjects against a control group, in cases where the researcher has no control over the experiment.
 There are two general types of observational designs.
-In direct observations, people know that you are watching them.
+In direct observations, people know that they are being watched.
 Unobtrusive measures involve any method for studying behaviour where individuals do not know they are being observed.
 An observational study allows a useful insight into a phenomenon and avoids the ethical and practical difficulties of setting up a large and cumbersome research project.